obulka/blink_raymarch/README.md

 - depth of field based on the camera input, simply check the 'enable dof' knob
 - hdri image based lighting

+The alpha channel contains unique ids for each object that is hit on the first bounce.

 You can input a standard nuke camera and the perspective projection, axes, and world space coordinates, will match that of Nuke's native scanline renderer, and general 3D system.

 The AOV options are: